the16thpythonist/chem_mat_data/README.rst

 .. image:: chem_mat_data/ChemMatData_logo_final.png
    :alt: ChemMatData Logo
    :align: center

-ChemMatData is a database wich contains molecular datasets for machine learning purposes from pyhsics,chemistry and physiology.
-The datasets are available in ther original format as well as in a graph dictionary structure.
+ChemMatData is a database consisting of a collection of datasets from physics, chemistry, phyisology and material science.
+Each dataset contains various molecules and/or crystal structures associated with a specific property.
+The main purpose of these datasets is to be used for the training of machine learning models and thus the prediction fo these properties.
+The datasets are available in their original format as well in a graph dictionary structure.

 =========================
 📦 Installation by Source